flycye/flycye.github.io/_posts/2025-06-12-kernel-exp.md

 ## Closing

 Although these are just my notes on the textbook, I hope you now have a better understanding of kernel exploitation and what it entails.
 Next, consider practicing or watching some case studies.
-[Here](https://github.com/xairy/linux-kernel-exploitation) is a good resource for finding links to futher your studying.
+[Here](https://github.com/xairy/linux-kernel-exploitation) is a good resource for finding links to further your studying.